Effects of radiative losses on the relativistic jets of high-mass microquasars: Detailed numerical methods

-Given that the computational costs are considerably higher for a relativistic simulation, one may ask whether it is necessary to perform relativistic simulations to obtain correct solutions for the mildly relativistic problems presented in this paper, with $\gamma_b \approx 1.06$ for CygX1 and $\gamma_b \approx 1.51$ for CygX3.
+Because computational costs are considerably higher for a relativistic simulation, it might be questioned whether it is necessary to perform relativistic simulations to obtain correct solutions for the mildly relativistic problems presented in this paper, with $\gamma_b \approx 1.06$ for CygX1 and $\gamma_b \approx 1.51$ for CygX3.
 However, even these small Lorentz factors lead to a significant difference in the jet propagation between a relativistic and a Newtonian simulation.
-This is illustrated in Fig.~\ref{fig:SRvN} which shows 1D simulations at (observer) time $t=6500$~s of the jet propagation of CygX3, including all cooling terms.
+This is illustrated in Fig.~\ref{fig:SRvN}, which shows 1D simulations at (observer) time $t=6500$~s of the jet propagation of CygX3, including all cooling terms.
 The jet head is located in the thin high-density shell.
-In the Newtonian case this shell is located, in the observers frame, at about $x=45\cdot 10^{12}$~cm.
+In the Newtonian case, this shell in the observers frame is located at about $x=45\cdot 10^{12}$~cm.
 The shell in the relativistic case is located at $x=71\cdot 10^{12}$~cm.
 Both simulations used 12800 cells.
-Thus, the relativistic jet head propagates about 1/3 faster than the Newtonian one.
-This can be explained on the basis of Eq.~\ref{Eq:Relate_Mu_MuStar}: the ratio between $\eta^*$ and $\eta$ for CygX3 (see Table~\ref{tab:CygX3params}) is about $2.3$, resulting in a difference in the jet-propagation speed of about 45\%.
-There is less difference for CygX1, but still about 5\%.
-Note that in 1D the shocked beam will cool down, in contrast to the multi-D simulations where the beam is regularly re-heated by the cross-shocks.
+Thus, the relativistic jet head propagates about 1/3 faster than the Newtonian jet head.
+This can be explained on the basis of Eq.~\ref{Eq:Relate_Mu_MuStar}: the ratio of $\eta^*$ and $\eta$ for CygX3 (see Table~\ref{tab:CygX3params}) is about $2.3$, resulting in a difference in the jet-propagation speed of about 45\%.
+The difference for CygX1 is smaller, but still about 5\%.
+In 1D, the shocked beam will cool down, in contrast to the multidimensional simulations, in which the beam is regularly reheated by the cross shocks.